The Viking Longships

 Eastern Europe (Greece/Turkey)

-When the wind level dropped the vessel could be powered by up to 36 Viking raiders with oar's in hand.
-The Viking's would have sat on seat's on the chest's that held their personal possessions.
-To keep the Longship moving in harsh conditions the Viking's on board had to row constantly and bail out Sea water that accumulates in the shallow hull.
-If the Sea water was left in the hull, it could cause the Longship to sink.
+When the wind level dropped the vessel could be powered by up to thirty six crew with oars in hand.
+The Vikings would have sat on the chests that held their personal possessions.
+To keep the longship moving in harsh conditions the Vikings on board had to row constantly and bail out any sea water that accumulated in the shallow hull.
+If the sea water was left in the hull, it could cause the longship to sink.

 - Weapons of the Viking Age.